mvemjsun/mock_server/README.md

 batch clone option.

 #### Replace Data
-Replace data can be created to look for 'replace strings' either by exect match or by regular expressions, there strings are matched and then replaced by their replacements silently in mock responses.
+Replace data can be created to look for 'replace strings' either by exact match or by regular expressions, there strings are matched and then replaced by their replacements silently in mock responses.

 #### Upload Images
 Images can be uploaded in case you want to mock url's that end with image names.